cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/upload-image.md

 1. Optimize the image using an image optimizer like [Squoosh](https://squoosh.app/).
   a.
 Smaller images load more easily on lower-performance devices.
 This is part of our commitment to accessibility.
 3. Give the image a descriptive name so you it's easy to find.
 Use hyphens between words.
   a.
-For example, if the image is of a woman wearing the mask, use the name _woman-wearing-mask.jpg_.
+For example, if the image is a .jpg file of a woman wearing the mask, use the name _woman-wearing-mask.jpg_.
 3. If you're uploading a new version of an image:
   a.
 Find the current version of your image on the live site.
 Find a difference between the current version and the one you're uploading so you can confirm the new version uploads.
   b.
 Rename the updated image so it's the same as the existing image.
 The name must be identical.